xankmoney/whitepaper/xank-white-paper_en.md

 ## Pros and Cons of Existing Stablecoins

 It is important to consider what problems certain cryptocurrencies have attempted to solve and how their efforts have resulted in gaining a better understanding of the Xank proposition.
-Below are commentary, analysis, observations and extracts based on a post by Haseeb Qureshi on Hackernoon, where he explains the key concepts behind the current batch of stablecoins (full text[^11]).
+Below are commentary, analysis, observations and extracts based on a post by Haseeb Qureshi on Hackernoon, where he explains the key concepts behind the current batch of stablecoins (full text<sup id="a11">[11](#f11)</sup>).

 ### Tether